Inside: Looking for new Thanksgiving family tradition ideas? Here are 12 Thanksgiving traditions you can start with your family and friends this year.

-When I was little, the thing that fascinated me in movies was when the whole family came together to cook a meal.
+When I was little, I was fascinated with movies where the whole family came together to cook a meal.
 Some family members chopped up the veggies, some tended to the grill, while others made salads, pies, and dressings.

 The teenagers kept the little kids occupied in the living room.
 Over by the crackling fireplace, grandpa watched his grandkids play while reading the newspaper.